GSA/DevSecOps/README.md

 This project implements the networking components for a base infrastructure in AWS.
 This is specifically in reference to the future DevSecOps implementation.

-Here, we'll use terraform to create 4 VPC's and the required subnets, starting with the management VPC.
+Here, we'll use terraform to create 2 VPC's and the required subnets.

-* vpc-prod
-* vpc-dev
-* vpc-test
 * vpc-mgmt

-As of 08/30/17, this set only creates the vpc-mgmt VPC.
+* vpc-app

+The VPCs are presented as modules.
+These modules can be used anywhere within your code to create a base VPC that follows the standard.
+The standard VPC will contain 4 subnets: 1 public, 1 private, 2 database subnets.
+Of course, you're encouraged to modify as per your own requirements.
+Consume the modules with terraform code and use the path designation as the source.

 ## Products In Use